osu-uwrt/data_collection_webapp/README.md

 - **React** - The frontend library.
 - **SQLite** - The database technology.

+## Controls

+### Boxing

+To create a box:
+- **Start a Box**: Hold down `Ctrl` (or `Cmd` on Mac) and click the desired starting point on the canvas.
+Drag the mouse to adjust the box size.
+- **Complete the Box**: Release the mouse button to finalize the box.

+To duplicate a box:
+- **Duplicate a Box**: After selecting a box, press `Shift` and click to create a new box based on the last one you interacted with.

+To move a box:
+- **Move a Box**: Click and hold inside the boundaries of an existing box, then drag to reposition it.

+### Polygons

+To create a polygon:
+- **Start Drawing**: Click the pencil icon to begin drawing.
+Click to place each vertex.
+- **Complete the Polygon**: Click on the starting point to close the loop and complete the polygon.

+To modify a polygon:
+- **Remove a Vertex**: Right-click on a vertex to remove it from the polygon.

+To move a polygon:
+- **Move a Polygon**: Click and hold inside the boundaries of an existing polygon, then drag to reposition it.

 ## Contributing

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.